geshan/geshan.github.com/posts/2025-02-06-ollama-commands.md

 description: "Learn about the important Ollama commands to run Ollama on your local machine with Smollm2 and Qwen 2.5 models"
 keywords: ollama commands, ollama serve, ollama run, ollama list, ollama ps
 ---
 Ollama is an open-source tool that helps you run open LLMs on your machine or a server.
 It is the glue layer between your machine (or hardware) and the open LLM of your choice.
-In this post, you will learn about the Ollama command you can use to get the most out of it; let’s get going!
+In this post, you will learn about the Ollama commands you can use to get the most out of it; let’s get going!

 <!-- more -->